cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/07_sprite_vertex_effect/index.md

 #endif
 ```

+>[!tip]
->[!tip] Include Guards
+> Include Guards.
+>
->The `#include` syntax is taking the referenced file and inserting it into the code.
+> The `#include` syntax is taking the referenced file and inserting it into the code.
 If the same file was included twice, then the contents that file would be written out as code _twice_.
 Defining a `struct` or function this way would cause the compiler to fail, because the `struct` would be declared twice, which is illegal.
 To work around this, _a_ solution is to use a practice called "include guards", where the file itself defines a symbol (in the case above, the symbol is `COMMON`).
 The file only compiles to anything if the symbol has not yet been defined.
 The `#ifndef` stands for "if not yet defined".
 Once the `COMMON` symbol is defined once, any future inclusions of the file won't match the `#ifndef` clause.

 Then, in the `3dEffect.fx` file, remove the `VertexShaderInput` and `VertexShaderOutput` structs and replace them with this line,
 ```hlsl